Which Walnuts Nut has the most Health Benefits?

 “Made in Italy” walnuts remain popular but, according to Nucis Italia data , they meet just a quarter of demand and for this reason they have to share the market with those arriving from many other countries: from Australian macadamias to American pecans, from Brazil nutsto the Chilean ones, from the French ones to the South African ones, for those who love the touch that these fruits can give to each dish (and their healthy value) a world of flavors and suggestions opens up , to be enhanced in the kitchen.

 Native to subtropical climate areas, they were discovered in Australia by John Macadam whose name they bear and are now grown mainly in Hawaii.
-Also called “Queensland nuts”, they are considered among the finest fruits in the world for their distinctive taste.
+Also called “Queensland nuts or Walnuts Nutrition Facts”, they are considered among the finest fruits in the world for their distinctive taste.
 They require special processing.

 After a first slow drying the shell is opened to extract the round and regular fruit.
 The macadamia is then toasted, without the addition of oil, and only slightly salted to maintain the characteristic sweet and delicate taste, which becomes more intense if they are toasted.
 Naturally creamy, macadamias are ideal in ice cream, desserts, but also in breading and soups.
 They are perfect to use in pesto instead of pine nuts, and to grate on boiled green beans.